Selling final expense insurance CAN be a lucrative and rewarding career.

 The good news is that you CAN be successful selling final expense insurance over the phone… OR selling final expense insurance face-to-face.

-Bottom line, you should join an agency that matches your goals.
+Bottom line, the key point is that you should join an agency that matches your goals.

 This web page on final expense telesales will give you more information on how to sell final expense insurance from home, or from a call center.